Skip to Main Content

 In some cases, an instructor may assign you a topic or a list of topics.
 In other cases, you might be asked to generate a topic on your own.
 An assignment may also fall somewhere between these two cases, asking you to pick a narrower topic from a broader one.
 In this section we will talk about strategies for selecting a topic that both interests you and helps you develop a research question.

-1. Pick a Broad Topic: When starting out on your research, it is important to choose a research topic that is not only of interest to you, but can also be covered effectively in the space and time you have available.
+1. Pick a Broad Topic: It is important to choose a research topic that is not only of interest to you, but can also be covered effectively in the space and time you have available.
 You may not know right away what your research question is—that's okay!
 Trying starting with a broad topic:

 • Was there a reading you really enjoyed?
 A lecture that stuck with you?
 If you’re excited about your topic, others will be too!
-And your research will be a lot more fun.
+Plus, your research will be much more fun.

 • Do you feel a personal or academic connection to any specific topic?